 UK CCTV Leading the Way

 At the start of the new millennium, a new Disruptive Technology was being invented to solve this problem.
 In 2002 a British innovator, Stuart Thompson, designed and patented this step change.
-In 2003 the UKTI (UK Trade and Investment) offered its largest financial Smart Award for his invention, and by 2004 the successes of its first installations were highly publicised.
+In 2003 the UK DIT (UK Department for International Trade) offered its largest financial Smart Award for his invention, and by 2004 the successes of its first installations were highly publicised.
 By 2007 the UK Government’s National CCTV Strategy Board published a report on the failures of legacy CCTV systems and described the need for Viseum’s solution.
 Now, Stuart Thompson’s group of companies, trading as part of the Viseum UK Group, is well known at the forefront of the security industry for introducing cutting-edge CCTV Technologies to help Town Centre Regeneration Schemes deliver a stronger community security service.

 CCTV Privacy Issues